Focus172/shards/README.md

 that people are just dumb and as such there no reason to appeal to normies and make stuff "nice" or "friendly".
 As such this shell is designed to be evil.

+## Interface

+Shards handles reading input from the user.
+It then calls the parse function of the backend and expects to have an ast returned the language including a shell command primative which will run a binary.
+Shards will handle all the optimizations and running of your ast and you only have to supply a valid one.

 # Rushi